raspberrypilearning/guess-the-flag/en/step_11.md

 + Add more flags to make the game more challenging.

-+ If the player clicks on an incorrect flag, remove that flag and allow them another chance to click on a different flag instead of starting a next round.
++ If the player clicks on an incorrect flag, have the game remove that flag and give the player another chance to answer correctly before the next round begins.

-+ Make the game into a two-player game where players take turns to guess, and their scores are recorded separately.
++ Make the game into a two-player quiz where players take turns to guess, and their scores are recorded separately.